25 Unbeatable Things to Do in Saint Martin and St. Maarten

 On the north end, Coco Beach Club stands out as the most upscale, offering very comfortable wood platform beds with thick cushions for lounging.

 It’s also the priciest.
-When we checked, it was $40 USD for a couple for sunbed rentals plus towels and a bottle of water each.
-Now we hear it’s $60 USD for two people.
+We hear it’s now $60 to $80 USD for a couple for sunbed rentals, towels and a bottle of water each.

-Interestingly, we were told the same owner runs several of the other beach clubs on Orient Beach (where $30 USD gets you two chairs and an umbrella).
+Interestingly, we were told the same owner runs several of the other beach clubs on Orient Beach, where $30 to $40 USD gets you two chairs and an umbrella.
 The difference lies mainly in the food.

-- Bikini Beach, for example, specializes in tuna tartare and seafood.
-It’s also more active – you can rent jet skis or hit up the volleyball court here.
+• Bikini Beach – Specializes in tuna tartare and seafood.
+It’s also more active, and you can rent jet skis or hit up the volleyball court.

-- Kontiki Beach has bright red umbrellas and red cushions on their loungers.
+• Kontiki Beach – Its bright red umbrellas and red lounger cushions give this spot away.
 Sushi and fresh salads are a hit here.

-- Wai Plage has more Caribbean dishes.
+• Wai Plage – Offers more Caribbean dishes.
 (And it doesn’t have any cushions on its beach chairs.)

-At the south end of the beach, you come across more budget beach clubs.
+At the south end of the beach, you come across more budget-friendly beach clubs.
+(Orange Fever is a fan fave.)

 And then at the very far end is the nudist area.
 You can even rent beach chairs here too.